samjulien/blog/_posts/2018-06-14-using-m2m-authorization.markdown

 ```

 In this rule, access to a specific client ID has been denied.
 Since rules are JavaScript code, any complex logic for permissions or authorization can be added to your apps.

+If you don't need the flexibility of rules, you can still achieve a level of granularity with scopes.
+These can be enabled on a per API and per application/client basis.

 ## Common Use Cases for M2M Communications
 In this section, ee will take a look at common scenarios where M2M communications might make sense.